MatthewJDavis/matthewjdavis.github.io/_posts/2018-11-10-microsoft-graph-powershell.md

 # PowerShell and the Microsoft Graph

 This post is in introduction on how to query the Microsoft Graph with PowerShell.
-It shows how to set up an Azure AD application and set permissions, get an autorisation token and query the graph for user data.
+It shows how to set up an Azure AD application and set permissions, get an authorisation token and query the graph for user data.
 I've been interested in learning about the Microsoft graph for sometime put was put off by the lack of documentation on how to do it with PowerShell.
 Recently at work, it has become apparent that we could make good use of some of the data that is exposed by the graph so thought I'd take a second look.

 I found the [Identity, Application, and Network Services on Microsoft Azure] course on Pluralsight and watched the Microsoft Graph sections of the 'Integrating app with Azure AD' module which was really helpful in understanding how to authenticate to the graph to get an access token and was able to test using Postman and then convert that to PowerShell.

+The below Cmdlets should be run in a single PowerShell session because the output of the commands are saved as variables and their properties are used in the script to call the Microsoft Graph.
+If the session is exited and the variables lost, the $ClientSecret and $ApplicationClientID variables will have to be added again manually.

 ## Azure AD application